juancgarcia/wdi13/homework-policy.md

   > Any thoughts as to why the method on line 49 kept returning 'NaN'?

+- Aside from any specific questions, we'll normally just respond with a :+1: if everything looks ok.

 ## The Submission Process

 All homework assignments will have their own Github repository, under the `ga-wdi-exercises` account.